2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia

 Women make up 76% of the culinary arts majors at the school.

 You’ll be in good company if you decide to attend Atlanta Technical College.
 It ranked #4 on our 2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia list.
-Located in the large city of Atlanta, Atlanta Area Tech is a public school with a small student population.
+Located in the large city of Atlanta, Atlanta Area Tech is a public college with a small student population.

 Of the 9 students majoring in culinary arts at Atlanta Area Tech, 22% are male and 78% are female.